All Episodes

 Affordable price.

-Go to MantisX.com.
+Go to mantisx.com.

-Makes it a great Christmas gift as well.
+Makes a great Christmas gift as well.

 All right.

-Now calling out the presidents of MIT, Penn and Harvard, uh, and in the case of Harvard, it's Claudine Gay, refusing to say that calling for the genocide of the Jewish people is bullying and harassment.
+And in the case of Harvard, it's Claudine Gay, refusing to say that calling for the genocide of the Jewish people is bullying and harassment.

-I cannot believe in this politically correct day and age at all of these college universities, where if you use the wrong pronoun, you're probably at risk of getting suspended or expelled.
+I cannot believe in this politically correct day and age at all of these college universities where if you use the wrong pronoun, you're probably at risk of getting suspended or expelled.

 But it's acceptable on this issue.